developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Acceptance Criteria:**
-- Given a job with GST/QST collected on revenue and paid on expenses, When the business owner views the job profitability summary, Then the system displays the net profit calculated on the default basis (e.g., pre-tax) AND separately shows the total GST/QST collected and paid figures.
+- Given a job with GST/QST collected on revenue and paid on expenses, When the business owner views the job profitability summary, Then the system displays the net profit calculated on the default pre-tax basis AND separately shows the total GST/QST collected and paid figures.

 - Given a job with tax implications,
   When viewing profitability reports or summaries,